KoHomerHu/bayes-opt-exp/README.md

 By default it uses the expected improvement as the acquisition function, which tends to exploit more, hence prone to get trapped in a local maxima.

 Use ```python bayes_optimisation.py -h``` argument to see what acquisition functions are implemented.

+## TO-DO

+- [ ] Implementation of more efficient knowledge gradient
+- [ ] Implementation of entropy search